ietf-gitwg/using-github/draft-ietf-git-using-github.md

 ultimately confirmed through review, and ultimately, through Working Group Last Call (see Section 7.4 of {{!RFC2418}}).

-The use of issues and labels has proven to be effective in managing contentious issues.
+The use of issues and labels has been effective in managing contentious issues.
 Explicitly labeling closed issues to explicitly identify those with formal consensus means that there is no confusion about the status of issues.

 # Continuous Integration